 The audit will assess whether Oral Health Services Tasmania has arrangements in place that effectively facilitate access to public oral health services.

 The audit will examine whether Oral Health Services Tasmania:

-- has appropriate governance arrangements, including oversight and monitoring, in place for oral health services - has procedures in place that reflect, and respond to, an evidence-based understanding of barriers for eligible people accessing public oral health services - consistently, equitably and transparently applies procedures relating to access to oral health services.
+- is measuring, meeting and managing demand for access to oral health services - has appropriate oversight and monitoring in place for oral health services - has procedures in place that reflect, and respond to, an evidence-based understanding of barriers for eligible people accessing oral health services.